chipbk10/CICD/Containerization.md

   - data in volume is not lost if containers are stopped or deleted.
   - can be used to store sensitive data, such as credentials or configuration files, outside of the container's file system, improving security and reducing the risk of data breaches.

+## Docker Registry

+- Docker Registry is a service that allows users to store and distribute Docker images.
+It provides a central location for storing and sharing Docker images, making it easier to manage and distribute Docker images across different environments and teams.

+  - Private image storage: Docker Registry can be used to store and manage private Docker images within an organization, providing a secure and centralized location for storing images.
+  - Image sharing: Docker Registry allows users to share Docker images with others, enabling collaboration and making it easier to share images across teams and environments.
+  - Continuous integration and deployment: Docker Registry can be integrated with continuous integration and deployment (CI/CD) pipelines, making it easier to automate the build, test, and deployment of Docker images.
+  - Versioning and tagging: Docker Registry supports versioning and tagging of images, making it easier to manage and track different versions of images over time.

 ## Sources

 - [Docker & Kubernet Tutorial](https://www.youtube.com/watch?v=bhBSlnQcq2k&ab_channel=Amigoscode)